-Pete Alonso, Yordan Alvarez win Rookie of the Y...
+Pete Alonso, Yordan Alvarez Win Rookie of the Y...

 - News Article

+by: Zach Vanness — Last Word On Sports: Last Word On Baseball 8m

-Mets first baseman Pete Alonso and Astros designated hitter Yordan Alvarez took home the National League and American League Rookie of the Year Awards on Monday.
+New York Mets first basemen, Pete Alonso, and Houston Astros Designated hitter, Yordan Alvarez, won the AL and NL rookie of the year awards.

 Tweets